-Filed by the Registrant Filed by a Party other than the Registrant Check Check the appropriate box: \boxtimes Preliminary Proxy Statement CONFIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS PERMITTED BY RULE 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule 14a-12 ESSENTIAL UTILITIES, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other than the Registrant) Payme Payment of Filing Fee (Check the appropriate box): \boxtimes No fee required.
+Filed by the Registrant Filed by a Party other than the Registrant Check the appropriate box: Preliminary Proxy Statement CONFIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS PERMITTED BY RULE 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule 14a-12 ESSENTIAL UTILITIES, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other than the Registrant) Payme Payment of Filing Fee (Check the appropriate box): \boxtimes No fee required.
 Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+For computed on table in oxidity required by Itom 25(b) nor Evahange Act Dules 14a 6(i)(1) and 0.11